chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Metrics_Monitoring_Configration.md

 1. **Aggregate by and Graph option** Add the arithmetic logic on the duration on which this check should verify for the threshold.

-In nutshell below parameters are required to monitor the AutomateHA cluster.
+In nutshell below parameters are required to monitor the Automate HA cluster.

 1. **Service:** for which service monitors exist, like Postgres, OpenSearch, Application services, etc.